capdevon/Character-Bow-Template2/README.md

 A demo of a third-person controller with a bow and arrow system made with [jMonkeyEngine](https://jmonkeyengine.org/)

+🔔 If you found this project useful, please let me know by leaving a like to motivate me to improve it.
+Thanks!

 The demo contains:

 * Animations